rosgas/advanced-react-hooks/README.md

 **3. Then run**

-After all dependencies have been installed you can run the app locally in development mode or you can built out the static assets to deploy them on any webserver.
+After all dependencies have been installed you can run it locally in development mode or you can built out the static assets to deploy them on any webserver.

 - **Run the app in development mode**

-  After installing all dependencies you can run the app on the webpack dev server by running the following command:
+  After installing all dependencies you can run it on the webpack dev server by running the following command:

   ```
   npm start